Tree: Seeds

 Other seeds, such as apple pips and plum stones, have fleshy receptacles and smaller fruits like hawthorns have seeds enclosed in edible tissue; animals including mammals and birds eat the fruits and either discard the seeds, or swallow them so they pass through the gut to be deposited in the animal's droppings well away from the parent tree.
 The germination of some seeds is improved when they are processed in this way.
 Nuts may be gathered by animals such as squirrels that cache any not immediately consumed.
-Many of these caches are never revisited, the nut-casing softens with rain and frost, and the seed germinates in the spring.
+Many of these caches are never revisited; the nut-casing softens with rain and frost, and the surviving seeds germinate in the spring.
 Pine cones may similarly be hoarded by red squirrels, and grizzly bears may help to disperse the seed by raiding squirrel caches.

+The seeds of conifers, the largest group of gymnosperms, are enclosed in a cone and most species have seeds that are light and papery that can be blown considerable distances once free from the cone.
+Sometimes the seed remains in the cone for years waiting for a trigger event to liberate it.
+Fire stimulates release and germination of seeds of the jack pine, and also enriches the forest floor with wood ash and removes competing vegetation.
+Similarly, a number of angiosperms including Acacia cyclops and Acacia mangium have seeds that germinate better after exposure to high temperatures.
 The single extant species of Ginkgophyta (Ginkgo biloba) has fleshy seeds produced at the ends of short branches on female trees, and Gnetum, a tropical and subtropical group of gymnosperms produce seeds at the tip of a shoot axis.